eldoy/flekk/README.md

 # Flekk

-Low code testing library, test your APIs using only YAML.
+Low code testing library.
+Test your APIs using only YAML.

 ### Install